 - All new employees are given a copy of the “CSUN EH&S Injury & Illness Prevention Self-Administered Training Booklet” during new employee orientations.
 This guide is designed to be used as a reference guide and reinforces all of the key IIPP components.

-VI.
-Identifying & Correcting Workplace Hazards
+V. Identifying & Correcting Workplace Hazards

 CSUN has several mechanisms for identifying and correcting safety hazards.
-Some of the Mechanisms for identifying safety hazards include:

 - EH&S Assessment Program:

-Administered by the EH&S department and includes departments that, because of their activities, are subject to a higher level of regulatory compliance.
+Administered by the EH&S department and includes departments and because of their activities, are subject to a higher level of regulatory compliance.
 Focus of the assessment is on compliance with applicable safety and environmental regulations as well as best management practices.
 Assessments are conducted every 1-4 years (depending upon the hazard levels in the department) and include: